Citizens Initiates Coverage of Immutep Limited - Depositary Receipt (IMMP) with Market Outperform Recommendation

 What is the Fund Sentiment?

-There are 44 funds or institutions reporting positions in Immutep Limited - Depositary Receipt.
-This is an decrease of 3 owner(s) or 6.38% in the last quarter.
-Average portfolio weight of all funds dedicated to IMMP is 0.00%, an increase of 19.54%.
-Total shares owned by institutions increased in the last three months by 6.74% to 5,514K shares.
-The put/call ratio of IMMP is 0.43, indicating a bullish outlook.
+There are 41 funds or institutions reporting positions in Immutep Limited - Depositary Receipt.
+This is an decrease of 9 owner(s) or 18.00% in the last quarter.
+Average portfolio weight of all funds dedicated to IMMP is 0.00%, an increase of 39.58%.
+Total shares owned by institutions decreased in the last three months by 3.56% to 5,339K shares.
+The put/call ratio of IMMP is 0.42, indicating a bullish outlook.

 What are Other Shareholders Doing?